knowledgemateit/Project_Jenkins_Ansible_Integration/README.md

 chmod 600 /home/jenkins/.ssh/id_rsa

 On the Slave (as jenkins): Authorize the Master's key.
 # Copy the output of 'cat /home/jenkins/.ssh/id_rsa.pub' from Master
 # Then on Slave:
-sudo dnf install java-21-amazon-corretto-devel maven -y
+sudo dnf install java-21-amazon-corretto-devel maven git -y

 sudo useradd -m jenkins